ankitadhawan05/Time_Series_Forecasting/README.md

-# This notebook contains a Time Series forecasting model on electricity demand.
-It contains ETS, SARIMA and SARIMAX models with two datasets.
+# This repositary contains two forecasting models on electricity demand and Sales of Beer.
+It contains ETS, SARIMA and SARIMAX models.